This exploration is for all ages, as the colored smilies show. You can do the map of Anglo Saxon Kingdoms with your whole family together!

 King Vortigern sent out a cry for help to the Saxon kings of northern Germany and they came sure enough, only they didn’t leave again, which was not at all what Vortigern had had in mind.

 The Britons, descendants of the Celts with a smattering of Roman blood thrown in, were divided into many small kingdoms and dukedoms which squabbled among themselves as well.
-This is the time period from which the rumors of a great High King named Arthur appear.

 For awhile the Britons held off the Saxons, but eventually they pushed the Britons to the far western edge of Britain, into Wales.
 The Saxons and Angles and Jutes from the north of Europe established their own kingdoms.

-You can color one of your own.
-Print out this basic map of the Medieval British Isles.
 Label King Offa’s Dike on the border between North Wales and Mercia.
 They built the dike to defend against the fierce Welsh who had not forgotten, even after hundreds of years, that the land to the west had been theirs once.